 Lawn Busters Program for Low Income, Seniors, or US Veterans

-Instead of a rebate, Lawn Busters provides subsidized on-site assessments and landscape design, planting, irrigation installation, and quality-assurance follow up.
+Instead of a rebate, Lawn Busters provides subsidized on-site assessments and landscape design, planting, and quality-assurance follow up.
 This program is available to qualifying homeowners who are 60 years or older, low-income, have disabilities, or United States veterans.

 Lawn Busters is a partnership between Our City Forest and Valley Water to help property owners convert their lawns into drought-tolerant dreamscapes.
 For additional information, or to apply, email [email protected].

 Outdoor irrigation surveys